 - “Everything went fine” Report on views on integration services (in Finnish)

 All material produced during the project is listed on this page.
+Please note that the material produced during project may contain partly outdated information.

 Four pilot project application rounds were carried out in the Good Start sub-project and they were used as a basis for 28 independent pilot projects.
 The purpose of the Good Start was to coordinate and support the pilot projects and to formulate their results at national level.
 The pilot projects coordinated as part of the sub-project used a variety of different priorities to develop